apecloud/kubeblocks/docs/api_docs/kubeblocks-for-weaviate/manage-weaviate.md

 The popularity of generative AI (Generative AI) has aroused widespread attention and completely ignited the vector database (Vector Database) market.
 Weaviate is an open-source vector database that simplifies the development of AI applications.
 Built-in vector and hybrid search, easy-to-connect machine learning models, and a focus on data privacy enable developers of all levels to build, iterate, and scale AI capabilities faster.

+This tutorial illustrates how to create and manage a Weaviate cluster by `kubectl` or a YAML file.
+You can find the YAML examples and guides in [the GitHub repository](https://github.com/apecloud/kubeblocks-addons/tree/release-0.9/examples/weaviate).

 ## Before you start

 * [Install KubeBlocks](./../installation/install-kubeblocks.md).